kudiges01/NetworkIntrusionDetection/README.md

 - Billions in losses every year in organizations due to Cyberattacks
 - Intrusion Detection is critically important to prevent Cyberattacks
-- Commercially available IDS can detect many attacks but may miss some attacks
+- Commercially available rule based Intrusion Detection Systems (IDS) can detect many attacks but may miss some attacks
 - A machine learning approach to intrusion detection using classification can be a cost effective technique for organizations in classifying network traffic as safe and not safe

 #### Rationale